Retinal scan: Uses

 Retinal scanners are typically used for authentication and identification purposes.
 Retinal scanning has been utilized by several government agencies including the FBI, CIA, and NASA, and has also been used in prisons.
 Retinal scanning also has medical application.
-Communicable illnesses such as AIDS, syphilis, malaria, chicken pox and Lyme disease as well as hereditary diseases like leukemia, lymphoma, and sickle cell anemia affect the eyes.
+Communicable illnesses such as AIDS, syphilis, malaria, chicken pox, Chloroquine retinopathy, and Lyme disease as well as hereditary diseases like leukemia, lymphoma, and sickle cell anemia affect the eyes.
 Pregnancy also affects the eyes.
 Likewise, indications of chronic health conditions such as congestive heart failure, atherosclerosis, and cholesterol issues first appear in the eyes.
 Retinal scanning is sometimes confused with iris recognition, which has been employed for a wider scope of applications.